Dre Campbell Farm

 11. Vinegar

-You can make a simple fungicide using vinegar.
+You can also make a simple fungicide using vinegar.

 Add 50 ml (1/4 cup) of white vinegar to one liter of water in a spray bottle.
-Use it on indoor and outdoor plants that are affected by fungus.
+Spray it on indoor and outdoor plants affected by fungus.

 12. Baking Soda Spray

-Another home remedy to ward off fungus is to make a baking soda spray.
-All you’ll need is baking soda, water, and a spray bottle.
+Making a baking soda spray is another home remedy to ward off fungus.
+You will need only baking soda, water, and a spray bottle.

-When you’re ready to use it, just spray it on the leaves of your plants.
-However, it’s best to do this when the sun isn’t shining directly on the plants.
+When you’re ready to use it, spray it on the leaves of your plants.
+It’s best to do this when the sun isn’t shining directly on the plants.

-Use this DIY fungicide on roses, hollyhocks, peonies, and crops in your vegetable garden.
-You can also use it to treat root rot.
+Use this DIY fungicide on roses, hollyhocks, peonies, and vegetables.
+It can also treat root rot.

 13. Cinnamon Oil

 Cinnamon oil is another popular home remedy for fungal infections.
-It is helpful in combating certain plant fungus, rot, and molds.
+It helps combat certain plant fungi, rot, and molds.

 14. BONIDE Liquid Copper Fungicide

-There are a number of non-toxic store-bought fungicides that you can use to protect your plants.
+There are plenty of non-toxic, store-bought fungicides available to protect your plants.
 BONIDE Liquid Copper Fungicide is one such product.

-It offers protection against a number of plant diseases, including powdery mildew, black spot, and anthracnose.
+It offers protection against several plant diseases, including powdery mildew, black spot, and anthracnose.

 15. Fungastop L&G